 Once your course starts, you and your dependants can work up to 40 hours per fortnight (starting on a Monday) and unlimited hours during the holidays.
 Work that is part of your course at VU or genuine voluntary unpaid work is not included in the 40 hours.

 Students and their families must not breach the work conditions that apply to their student visa.
-Read full details about work conditions for student visa holders.

 If you want to share your visa details with your education provider or employer, you can do this through DHA’s Visa Entitlement Verification Online (VEVO).